 3. Korcula, Croatia…for Wine Tasting

 With its rise in popularity over the last decade, tourists understandably flock to Dubrovnik, Split, and Hvar.
-But Korčula is also off the beaten track Europe!
+But Korčula Island is also off the beaten track Europe!
 And it’s worth adding to your bucket list: Korčula.

 Its centerpiece: A stunning medieval walled old town that juts out on a picturesque spit of land, surrounded by sea.
 Elegant and atmospheric, it’s almost like a mini Dubrovnik.